-Туре Code Distributed Database Systems L-T-P Credits Marks PE 18MS2T09 Distributed Database Systems 3 100 Objectives The objective of this course is to introduce the fundamental concepts and issues of managing large volume of shared data in a parallel and distributed environment, and to provide insight into related research problems.
+Туре Code Distributed Database Systems L-T-P Credits Marks PE 18MS2T09 Distributed Database Systems 3-0-0 3 100 Objectives The objective of this course is to introduce the fundamental concepts and issues of managing large volume of shared data in a parallel and distributed environment, and to provide insight into related research problems.
 Pre-Requisites Knowledge of database management systems is required.
 Teaching Scheme Regular classroom lectures with use of ICT as and when required, sessions are

-Te eacher's Assessme nt Written A Total
+T eacher's Assessme nt Written A Total

-Quiz Surprise Test(s) Assignment(s) Mid-Term End-Term Iotai
+Quiz Surprise Test(s) Assignment(s) Mid-Term End-Term 10(a)

 05 05 05 25 60 100